mohdsuhaill/Job_Portal_Frontend/README.md

    *  Displays fields where users can sign in by entering their email and password.
    * Includes the option to sign in using OAuth.

+  <h3>API Integration and Authentication:</h3>

+  * Tested the APIs (created with backend) with Postman for proper UI designing.
+  * Used fetch for the API requests.

+  <h3>Redux Setup and State Management:</h3>

+ *  Implemented @reduxjs/toolkit library for state management.
+ *  Defined actions, reducers, and initial state for handling the states globally around the app.
+ *  Integrated Redux with the app components to manage state changes.